Kakadu Consulting Services

 |Non-accredited training delivered|

-Kakadu Consulting Services' trainers are non-Indigenous, and are experienced in delivering training to Indigenous people.
+Kakadu Consulting Services' trainers are a partnership between Indigenous and non-Indigenous trainers, and are experienced in delivering training to Indigenous people.

-I hold tertiary qualifications in parks and wildlife management, and assessment and training in the workplace.
-I have over 30 years experience as a Ranger, Chief Ranger and Operations Manager in jointly managed protected areas, principally Kakadu and Booderee National Parks.
+Greg Ryan holds tertiary qualifications in parks and wildlife management, and assessment and training in the workplace.
+Greg has over 30 years experience as a Ranger, Chief Ranger and Operations Manager in jointly managed protected areas, principally Kakadu and Booderee National Parks.

-As a Chief Ranger and Operations Manager I have had 25 years experience providing formal and information training to Indigenous people in the areas of environmental and cultural heritage management.
-These areas include monitoring of sites, conservation and recording of sites, identifying cultural heritage management issues, identifying threats to sites etc. I have extensive experience liaising and consulting with Indigenous people on a wide range of issues.
+As a Chief Ranger and Operations Manager Greg has 25 years experience providing formal and information training to Indigenous people in the areas of environmental and cultural heritage management.
+These areas include the monitoring of sites, conservation and recording of sites, identifying cultural heritage management issues, identifying threats to sites etc. Greg has extensive experience liaising and consulting with Indigenous people on a wide range of issues.
 These issues include matters relating to joint management, protected area management, conflict resolution and natural resource management.

 PLEASE NOTE: The Register of Cultural Heritage Management Training Providers is provided for information only.
 The Department of Sustainability, Environment, Water, Population and Communities does not endorse or recommend any listed training provider on the Register or warrant that any providers are suitable or appropriately qualified.
 Organisations should conduct their own procurement processes before choosing or engaging a trainer.
 Information on the Register is as provided by the listed training providers.